itamames/Lecture17/README.md

 ![Graph](images/Lecture17q.png)

 After processing all outgoing edges of A, we next consider a vertex having minimum distance.
-B has a distance of 10, E has distance 3, and all remaining vertices have distance INFINITY.
+B has a distance of 10, E has a distance of 3, and all remaining vertices have a distance of INFINITY.
 So, we choose E and push it into set S. Now our set becomes S = {A, E}.
 Next, we relax with E's neighbors.
-E has 2 neighbors B and C. We have already found one route to vertex B through vertex A having cost 10.
-But if we visit a vertex B through vertex E, we are getting an even cheaper route, i.e., (cost of edge A–E + cost of edge E–B) = 3 + 1 = 4 < 10 (cost of edge A–B).
+E has 2 neighbors B and C. We have already found one route to vertex B through vertex A having cost of 10.
+But if we visit vertex B through vertex E, we are getting an even cheaper route, i.e., (cost of edge A–E + cost of edge E–B) = 3 + 1 = 4 < 10 (cost of edge A–B).

 ![Graph](images/Lecture17r.png)